danielabel/trades/README.md

 ## features not yet included

-1. Verifying column names exist - failing fast
+1. It does not check that the required columns exist on loading to fail fast
 2. Large data sets - Consider direct use of `NumPy` to do calculations to optimise if needed under test.

 # Development notes